Every Breath Is Mine To Take

 “We did it.
 Or he did it.
 They did it, whatever.
 Thank Christ.”

-“Thank us and the hospital staff, more like,” Kato said, though his sarcasm couldn’t cover up the relief in his tone. “...But, so...What do we do now?
+“Thank us and the hospital staff, more like,” Kato said, though his sardonic tone gave way and wound up lost in one of relief. “...But, so...What do we do now?
 Just...go home?”
+Something about the idea of just walking away didn’t sit quite right.

 “We can’t just leave him,” Athena said.
 “No way.
 We need to stick around.
 Make sure he’s alright.
 He might need somewhere to stay; why was he just—”

-“Wait,” Kato cut her off; “You wanna just adopt a heroin addict?
-Like a stray puppy?”
+“Wait,” Kato cut her off; sure, just dipping out like nothing happened would’ve felt wrong, but Athena was on an entirely different wavelength.
+“You wanna just adopt a heroin addict?
+Like a stray puppy?” he asked.

 “We can’t just dump him back out on the street!”

-“C’mon Seth, he can’t be worse to have around than Kato,” Athena offered, overdramatically draping herself against her brother and gesturing toward her friend.
+“C’mon Seth, he can’t be worse to have around than Kato,” Athena offered, overdramatically draping herself against her brother and gesturing toward Kato.

 Hey—

-“Hm, no, that is true,” Sethfire replied, playing along and tapping his chin.
+“Hm, that may be true,” Sethfire replied, playing along and tapping his chin.
+“He did not smell like a smoker, I’ll give him that.”
 The corners of his mouth twitched upwards; his eyes glittered with gentle good-humor.

 “You’re both assholes,” Kato said, though he did too poor a job of suppressing his smile for them to take him seriously; “But really?
 We’re gonna, what?
 Stand around until he wakes up and then be like ‘Hey man, you don’t know us.
 Wanna sleep on our couch?’
 Assuming he accepts—we expect him to not use?
 We don’t know this kid; he could be dangerous or a dickhead or a thief.
 Seth, you’re the fuckin’ genius, you know this is a stupid idea.”